adigasuhas/Accelerating-Search-for-Superconductors-using-Machine-Learning/README.md

 - Preparing the Input File

     - Open the file named `Temp_prediction_materials.csv`.

-    - Add the materials (chemical compositions) for which you wish to predict the critical temperature (Tc).

-    - Follow the formatting rules illustrated in the reference image provided in the repository to ensure your input is valid.

-    <div align="center">
-        <img src="Chemical_Composition_Rules.png" width="850">
-    </div>

     - The following columns can be handled as described:

     - **Material-ID**: This is for user reference and identification.
 It is not auto-filled by the code, so you may enter any identifier (e.g., Unique Identification number, Sample name).
+    - **Chemical_Formula**: Add the materials (chemical compositions) for which you wish to predict the critical temperature ($T_c$).
     - **Temp-critical**: If known, you may enter the experimental $T_c$ here for comparison.
 Otherwise, you may leave it blank.

+    - Follow the formatting rules illustrated in the reference image provided in the repository to ensure your chemical composition input is valid.

+    <div align="center">
+        <img src="Chemical_Composition_Rules.png" width="850">
+    </div>

 - Generating Descriptors based on Quantum Structural Diagrams